JoJo Siwa: 2013–2019: Dance Moms, breakthrough with music and Nickelodeon

 Siwa signed with Nickelodeon in 2017, appearing in the film Blurt! with Jace Norman and the show Lip Sync Battle Shorties with Nick Cannon.
 Siwa partnered with the American department store J. C. Penney in 2018 to release a line of accessories, bedroom decor, and a doll made in her likeness, and has released several books aimed at young children.
 In 2018, Siwa was named the Breakout Artist of the Year by Vivid Seats.
 Siwa then announced that she would be going on her first major concert tour in 2019, entitled D.R.E.A.M.
 The Tour.
 She was scheduled to visit a total of 52 cities across the United States, United Kingdom, Canada, and Australia.
-The tour was scheduled to begin in Phoenix, Arizona on May 17 and conclude in Vancouver, Canada on August 20.
+The tour was scheduled to begin in Phoenix, Arizona on May 17 and conclude in Vancouver, British Columbia on August 20.